mattmattox/Kubernetes-Master-Class/disaster-recovery/namespace-stuck-terminating/README.md

 ## Identifying the issue
-- The namespace wil have a status of Terminating.
+- The namespace will have a status of Terminating.
   ```
   kubectl get ns test-ns
   ```